Fourth Plinth Project

 This stunningly located restaurant above the excellent National Portrait Gallery comes with legendary views over Trafalgar Sq and...

 National Gallery information

-With some 2300 European paintings on display, this is one of the world's richest art collections, with seminal paintings from every important epoch in the history of art – from the mid-13th to the early 20th century, including works by Leonardo da Vinci, Michelangelo, Titian, Van Gogh and Renoir.
+With some 2300 European paintings on display, this is one of the world's great art collections, with seminal works from every important epoch in the history of art – from the mid-13th to the early 20th century, including masterpieces by Leonardo da Vinci, Michelangelo, Titian, Van Gogh and Renoir.

 Many visitors flock to the East Wing (1700–1900), where works by 18th-century British artists such as Gainsborough, Constable and Turner, and seminal Impressionist and post-Impressionist masterpieces by Van Gogh, Renoir and Monet await.